gumgum/gumgum-ios-sdk/README.md

 UIViewController <GGAdDelegate>*viewController = // An instance of UIViewController that conforms to GGAdDelegate [[GGInFeedManager sharedManager] getInFeedAdWithSize:size
-                                         placementId:// Your placement id (provided by GumGum) dataSource:dataSource
+                                         placementId:// Your placement id (provided by GumGum) indexPath:// Optional.
+If you wish to specify exactly where the ad should be placed. dataSource:dataSource
                                             delegate:delegate];
 ```